-Normally, for lures, I would use soft plastics like a Savage Gear Sandeel or even the Megabass Dark Sleeper.
-I have found that subsurface lures do not seem to work as well because you are standing above sea level being off the promenade.
+Normally, I would use soft plastics like a Savage Gear Sandeel or even the Megabass Dark Sleeper for lures.
+I have found that subsurface lures do not seem to work because you are standing above sea level being off the promenade.
 Now depending on what ground you are fishing over depends on the deeper lures.
-If it’s rocky close in you have to be careful of getting snags, especially if there is a strong tide run.
-If the ground is sandy then happy days you could use anything.
+If it’s rocky close in, you have to be careful of getting snags, especially if there is a strong tide run.
+If the ground is sandy, then happy days you could use anything.

-Although personally, I have not had much success from the prom with surface lures, doesn’t mean they are not a good method for catching bass from the prom.
-However, some subsurface lures like the Komomo II are not so good because they seem to just sit on the surface.
-Because we are standing higher above the water level on the prom this will cause the lure to stay on the surface.
-You could try lowering your rod tip lower to the water but this would mean standing right on the edge with your rod over the side.
+Although I have not had much success from the prom with surface lures personally, it doesn’t mean they are not good for catching bass from the prom.
+However, some subsurface lures like the Komomo II are not so good because they seem to surface.
+Because we are standing higher above the water level on the prom, this will cause the lure to stay on the surface.
+You could try lowering your rod tip lower to the water, but this would mean standing right on edge with your rod over the side.
 This could be awkward if there are railings along the prom.

 Windy Weather Condition For The Promenade

 This can also be a problem fishing from the prom, especially if the wind is side-on.
-This can cause a massive bow in the line which will interfere with how the lure works in the water.
-Ultimately, you could try using something heavier but you could then risk getting caught on the bottom if you’re fishing over rocks.
+This can cause a bow in the line, interfering with how the lure works in the water.
+Ultimately, you could try using something heavier, but you could then risk getting caught on the bottom if you’re fishing over rocks.
 But the sand should be fine.

 5 Must-Have Soft Plastics Lures